JMitander/0xBuilder/readme.md

 - Detected profitable transactions
 - Strategy execution details
 - Errors and exceptions
+- Transaction details and results

+###

 Configure logging in `core/0xplorer.py` within the `setup_logging()` function.

+### Warning

+0xplorer is a work in progress and should be used with caution.
+It is recommended to test the bot on a testnet before running it on the mainnet.
+Its nowhere near production ready and should be used with caution.

+We love to see contributions to this project.
+Feel free to fork and submit a pull request.
+Together we can make this project better.
+Open an issue if you have any questions or suggestions.

+#

 ## License